Skateparks have become increasingly popular in recent years and appeal to a broad cross-section of youngsters.

 But first, it can be useful to visit other skateparks to see what features and facilities they offer.
 You can find out what schemes have proved the most successful and what pitfalls were uncovered by those who embarked on similar projects in the past.

 It is crucial to get professional plans drawn up before any construction contracts are signed and work gets underway.
 As many community skateboard schemes work to tight budgets and timeframes, it is imperative that there are no contractual hold-ups along the way.

 Skatepark and BMX track building contractors like Clark and Kent will work closely with community groups and other interested parties in drawing up designs based on the community brief, land availability, site access and facilities.

 Cost of building a skatepark

-In costing out the construction of a skatepark one of the most obvious elements to be overlooking is the issue of drainage.
-Skateboarders will not want to splash through pools of water
+In costing out the construction of a skatepark, one of the elements often overlooked is the issue of drainage.
+Skateboarders will not want to splash through pools of water.

-Skateparks built within a wider park development can be substantially cheaper while additional provision may have to be found for associated facilities such as fencing, seating and landscaping.
+Skateparks built into a broader park development can be substantially cheaper than standalone projects.
+And additional provision may have to be found for associated facilities such as fencing, seating and landscaping.

-But in any cost analysis, it is important to include the costs of annual upkeep and maintenance.
+But in any cost analysis, it is essential to include the costs of annual upkeep and maintenance.

-If you are thinking of launching a skatepark construction project then contact Clark & Kent Contractors, a specialist BMX track building and skatepark company with huge experience in helping communities plan, design and build skateparks across the UK.
+If you are thinking of launching a skatepark construction project, then contact Clark & Kent Contractors.
+They are a specialist BMX track building and a skatepark company with extensive experience in helping communities plan, design and build skateparks across the UK.